July Declaration: Reactions

 Salahuddin Ahmed of the BNP endorsed the proclamation, stating that its implementation is rooted in the sovereign authority of the people and represents the highest form of national consensus, even beyond the scope of legal constraints.
 Syed Abdullah Muhammad Taher, a deputy leader of Jamaat-e-Islami, emphasized the importance of developing a legal framework based on consensus, cautioning that without it, the initiative would lack meaningful results.

 While most of the political parties welcomed July Charter, some opposed it.
 Islamist groups like Jamaat-e-Islami & Hefazat-e-Islam expressed dismay for not including the unlawful arrests, killing and torture of Islamic scholars and madrasa students during the Awami League regime, including the Shapla Square massacre.
 Akhter Hossain, secretary of the NCP, described the draft as "immature."
 Nurul Haque Nur, president of the Gono Odhikar Parishad, criticized the government's approach for excluding other stakeholders, alleging that sending the draft only to three parties was discriminatory and demanding a justification for this selective engagement.
-Leftist groups like the Communist Party of Bangladesh also criticised the draft for not addressing enough problems that may compensate for the incompleteness of the Constitution.
+Leftist groups like the Communist Party of Bangladesh also criticised the draft for not addressing enough problems whose solutions may compensate for the incompleteness of the Constitution.

 British journalist David Bergman questioned the neutrality of the document, citing that most of the parts of the declaration only provided the negative and authoritarian side of the Awami League regime, without recognizing the positive sides of the regime such as economic growth, improvement in female education, infrastructural development, contributions to the climate change etc. He also accused for errors & negations related to the post-independence history of Bangladesh in the document.
 Although, he also praised the document for honouring the Liberation War of Bangladesh as well as for describing an accurate scenario of the revolution, state killings and public desires, he argued that the inclusion of Yunus's name in such document damaged his positive image.